Guild of One-Name Studies

 Category: 3 - A study where research using core genealogical datasets and transcriptions is well under way on a global basis.

 Guild hosted website:

-I have had contact with several others researching a BRIGGS branch and I have launched a dropbox in which I have set up an individual folder for each researcher and we share this amongst us.
-Happy to hear from anyone who wishes to contribute to this surname.
+I have had contact with several others researching a BRIGGS branch and I have launched a Dropbox with an individual folder for each researcher who contacts me.
+We share our information

-Maria did not marry again until 1885, when she married the man she had worked for, Dr. Edward Swales, and they lived at 3 Trinity Road, Sheerness.
+Maria was a bride, a widow, and 'with child' all within three months.
+Their son Thomas Francis Richards BRIGGS on 5th April 1855, Blue Town, Sheerness.
+Maria did not marry again until 1885 when she married the man she had worked for, Dr Edward Swales, and they lived at 3 Trinity Road, Sheerness.